-2. DG Distribution Northeast, LLC
+3. DG Distribution Northeast, LLC

-The Agency finalized processing an application from DG Distribution Northeast, LLC (Dollar General) for the possible construction of an approximately 150,000 sq. ft. perishable goods distribution center.
-The Agency held a public hearing on the project and approved the project for a lease/leaseback with the Agency.
-The company anticipates that the project would create up to 150 jobs.
+The Agency finalized processing an amended application from DG Distribution Northeast, LLC (Dollar General) for the possible construction of an approximately 167,500 sq. ft. perishable goods distribution center.
+The applicant submitted an amended application to reflect an increase in project costs to approximately \$70.42 Million.
+The Agency held a public hearing on the project and approved the amended project for a lease/leaseback with the Agency.
+The company anticipates that the project will create up to 150 jobs.
 The company received final local Site Plan approval in 2023 and is currently waiting on final permits from State and Federal Agencies.
-It is anticipated that ground will be broken in 2024.
+It is anticipated that ground will be broken in 2026.